-When performing necessary transportation of product, staff performing the transport will record all movements in the seed-to-sale tracking system and in a physical transportation logbook.
+When performing any necessary transportation of product, staff performing the transport will record all movements in the seed-to-sale tracking system and in a physical transportation logbook.
 Packages will retain the unique RFID codes and labels assigned during harvesting (for flower) and manufacturing (for products).
 Staff will sign and record the date and time the transportation began and ended, names of employees delivering the product, weight of the products, batch/lot number, strain name, and potency, and the signatures of TLCO's employees comprising the delivery team.
 Prior to departing, the transportation team will provide the receiving location with the route the delivery team will use.
 Upon successful completion of a delivery, an individual at the receiving location will sign for the shipment, which the transportation team will retain for TLCO's records.
 TLCO will maintain records of all transportation activities, including transportation manifests generated by the inventory tracking system, the transportation logbook, and signatures of employees performing and receiving shipments.

-Records Pertaining to Recalled Product, Waste, and Other Inventory

-The CCO will oversee all recalled marijuana and products, and all marijuana waste.
-TLCO will issue recall notifications to the Commission, patients and adult users if any usable marijuana originating from it: is defective or potentially defective; has failed laboratory testing; has a reasonable probability that its use or exposure to it will cause serious adverse health consequences; or, any other instances as determined by the Commission that would warrant a recall.
+Records Pertaining to Recalled Product, Waste, and Other Inventory defective; has failed laboratory testing; has a reasonable probability that its use or exposure to it will cause serious adverse health consequences; or, any other instances as determined by the Commission that would warrant a recall.
 In response to returns or recalls, the CCO will record the amount of product returned and the date it was accepted by TLCO.